openSUSE:Infrastructure policy

 10. Software should preferably be installed from the official distribution repositories, provided by the internal download mirrors.
 Software which cannot be found in said repositories, should be packaged and hosted in OBS, primarily under openSUSE:infrastructure or a service-specific subproject.
 Software only found in Devel projects should be linked to such a project.
 Direct use of Devel projects is only acceptable for interpreted software requiring large dependency chains.
 Use of Home projects is not permitted.

-11. Services reachable over the network should be protected with the default Mandatory Access Control System provided by the distribution (AppArmor or SELinux).
+11. Services reachable over the network should be protected with a distribution provided Mandatory Access Control System (preferably AppArmor, alternatively SELinux).

 12. The machine must be enrolled with Salt and the Salt provided configuration must be applied.
 It is recommended to store and manage all further configuration in the Salt Git repository as well and to use Salt for deployment.